Do you know a useful tool? Please send your suggestion to firstname.lastname@example.org

 A central hub to share resources related to computational audiology

-Here we will draft options to share resources that are published on general platforms including OSF, Zenodo or GitHub among others.
-Also we collected dedicated auditory toolboxes such as the Auditory Modeling Toolbox (AMT).
+Here we provide options to share resources that are published on general platforms including OSF, Zenodo, Hugging Face, or GitHub among others.
+Our suggestion to further develop this is by embracing the concept of the distributed data mesh.
+Also, we collected dedicated auditory toolboxes such as the Auditory Modeling Toolbox (AMT), and the Psychoacoustic Software Package.
+Remote testing examples include the Remote Testing Wiki, the Portable Automated Rapid Testing (PART), Ecological Momentary Assessment (EMA) and the NIOSH soundlevel meter.
 The basic idea is to use computationalaudiology.com as a central hub to share resources that are useful for researchers and clinicians.

-- sharing best practices (data policies, software licensing), inspire peers, and increase transparency
+- sharing best practices (data policies, software licensing), inspiring peers, and increasing transparency

 - facilitating cooperation across centers increase sample sizes and strengthen the robustness of experimental evaluations

 - building a community that fosters effective collaboration and uses similar tools and data sharing pipelines

 - Clinical audiology tools, (e.g. interfaces for patients to log their own data)